Supporting talented autistic job seekers in the pursuit of successful, sustainable careers in tech.

-As an autistic-majority global company, auticon succeeds due to its neurodiversity.
-Most of our team members had been unemployed for an average of two years before being hired by auticon.
-Despite possessing high-value skills, it is estimated that less than 22% of autistic people are in any form of meaningful employment which aligns with their educational achievements.
+auticon’s neurodiversity is the key to our success.
+Despite possessing high-value skills, many of our team members had faced unemployed for an average of two years before joining our team.
+It is estimated that less than 29% (ons.gov.uk) of autistic people are in any form of meaningful employment that aligns with their educational achievements.

-Our autistic technology consultants have extraordinary cognitive abilities that deliver exceptional value in the tech space.
-We succeed through our experience in closely matching each consultant to your job requirements, team culture, and the neurodiversity goals of your organization.
-Innovation, creativity, high intelligence, precision, sustained concentration, and an ability to intuitively spot patterns and errors give a unique perspective on client tech projects.
+Our autistic technology consultants have extraordinary cognitive abilities that are exceptionally valuable in the tech space.
+We succeed through our experience in closely matching each consultant to your job requirements, team culture, and the goals of your organization.
+Innovation, creativity, intelligence, precision, sustained concentration, and the ability to intuitively spot patterns and errors will add a unique perspective to your project.

 auticon is the service provider businesses turn to for advice on developing programs and enabling teams to be more inclusive for neurodiverse workers.
 We help clients transform HR practices, enable managers to become inclusive and neuro-confident, raise business-wide understanding of neurodivergence and, most importantly, transform careers and provide thriving opportunities to neurodiverse talent globally.

 We understand that companies may wish to support their own neurodivergent talent but are unsure on how to achieve this.
 Our teaching professionals have decades of clinical and applied experience in autism and neurodivergent conditions.

 Inclusion is at the heart of what we do.
 Our neurodiversity training programs are developed in collaboration with our neurodivergent colleagues, contributing as subject-matter experts and trainers.

 Our training is of interest to all employees within a company but is particularly relevant to leaders, human resources, legal, recruiters, managers, and DEI professionals.